DevExpress/devextreme-documentation/concepts/05 Widgets/TextBox/20 Specify a Mask for the Input.md

 ---

-If the input value does not match the mask, the **TextBox** displays an error message specified by the [maskInvalidMessage](/api-reference/10%20UI%20Widgets/dxTextEditor/1%20Configuration/maskInvalidMessage.md '/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#maskInvalidMessage') option.
+If the input value does not match the mask, the **TextBox** displays an error message specified by the [maskInvalidMessage](/api-reference/10%20UI%20Widgets/dxTextEditor/1%20Configuration/maskInvalidMessage.md '/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#maskInvalidMessage') property.

 ---
 ##### jQuery